The Gesneriad Society New England Chapter Show Schedule

 2. All plant material must be free of insects and disease.
 All entries will be inspected, including those for exhibit only.

-3. Entries shall be in accordance with the schedule and must be approved by the Classification Committee.
-Nonconformity to schedule may bring disqualification.
+4. Entries shall be in accordance with the schedule and must be approved by the Classification Committee.
+Nonconformity to schedule may

 10. Standard competitive judging, as established by The Gesneriad Society, will be used.

-15. The New England Chapter will endeavor to protect all entries, but assumes no responsibility for loss or damage.
+16. The Gesneriad Society will endeavor to protect all entries, but assumes no responsibility for loss or damage.

-3. Exhibitors of Saintpaulia hybrids are required to respect size limitations as defined by the hybridizer as registered in the AVSA Master Variety List.
+3. Exhibitors of saintpaulia hybrids are required to respect size limitations as defined by the hybridizer as registered in the AVSA Master Variety

-4. Exhibitors will be permitted to indicate the front of a horticulture entry.
+4. Exhibitors are permitted to indicate the front of a horticulture entry.

-6. An exhibitor may provide educational information on a white 3"x5" card for any entry if desired.
+5. An exhibitor may provide education information on a white 3"x5" card for any entry, if desired.

 7. All exhibits in flowering classes must have at least one fully opened flower.